 Customer loyalty expert Fred Reichheld also reports in his book, The Ultimate Question, that businesses saw an average of 2X revenue growth simply by increasing their overall brand advocacy by 12%.

-As an informal observation, I think it’s because many of us have a difficult time attributing growth to showcasing what our customers say.
+As an informal observation, I think we neglect testimonials because we have a difficult time attributing growth to having showcased what our customers say.
 It’s so much neater to equate growth with something less sentimental, like ad spend.

 Consider the amount of money spent on Super Bowl advertisements.
 The 2020 Super Bowl commercials commanded an average of $5.6 million for a mere 30 seconds of airtime.